[All Scripture is breathed out by God]

 To excel in any subject, whether it’s your strong suit or not, who you receive for a teacher, and the text you’re reading from can make or break the education.
-We’ve all had teachers who were either exceptionally skilled in their field, encouraging and motivating you to greater achievement, or teachers who failed miserably; rather than encouraging, teachers like this put more emphasis on your faults, and in some cases seemed to even revel in your failures.
+We’ve all had teachers who were either exceptionally skilled in their field, encouraging and motivating you to greater achievement, or teachers who failed miserably.
+Instead of encouraging their students, teachers like this put more emphasis on faults, and in some cases seemed to even revel in their failures.
 (Sad, but true).

-I see both of these qualities in my teacher of life, and of heavenly things—my Lord and Savior Jesus.
+I see both of these qualities in my teacher of life, and of heavenly things—my Lord and Savior Jesus Christ.
 Not only is the potential seen in me, but He also brings out the best in me.
-Our text is The Bible, and it teaches all that we need to know to achieve top marks through life, as well as who God is, and what He wants to achieve in us.
-God Himself excels as a teacher, seeing and bringing out the best in them He tutors.
+Our text is The Bible, and it teaches us all that we need to know to achieve top marks through life, as well as who God is, and what He wants to achieve in us.
+God Himself excels as a teacher, seeing and bringing out the best in those whom He tutors.

 ”All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness,” (2 Timothy 3:16)